Is Dublin safe to visit? A comprehensive safety guide

 Both new and inexperienced travelers like to vacation in Dublin, and it is a great place for families as well.
 In a year the city can see up to 6 million tourists with peak tourism occurring between June and early September.
 This is a good time to travel because the days are longer, so you can expect increased crowds during most of the summer.
 On top of that, over 1.2 million people live in metro Dublin.

 Safety should be your priority when visiting a new place, so there is some research that you should do before visiting Dublin.
 This includes protecting your belongings.
-To keep your valuables secure when seeing sights like the Irish Whiskey Museum or Kilmainham Gaol, leave them in a suitcase locker in Dublin.
+To keep your valuables secure when seeing sights like the Irish Whiskey Museum or Kilmainham Gaol, leave them in a suitcase facility in Dublin.
 Bounce has locations all over the city and each one is carefully vetted to make sure it reaches our standards of quality.

 Is Dublin safe to visit right now?